php-xapi/client/doc/state.md

 Documents
 ---------

-Documents are simple collections of key-value pairs and can be accessed like array:
+Documents are simple collections of key-value pairs and can be accessed like arrays:

 ```php
 use Xabbuh\XApi\Common\Model\StateDocument;